Madison Nguyen

-Madison Nguyen is an American politician from California.
-She served on the San Jose City Council from 2005 to 2014, representing District 7, and she additionally served as Vice-Mayor from 2011 to 2014.
+Madison Nguyen (Nguyễn Phượng Tú; born January 10, 1975) is an American politician from California who served on the San Jose City Council from 2005 to 2014, representing District 7, and as Vice-Mayor of San Jose from 2011 to 2014.
 She was the first Vietnamese-American elected to the city council.

 Nguyen previously served as the executive vice president of the Silicon Valley Organization, now known as the San Jose Chamber of Commerce.

 Early life

+Nguyen was born in the beach city of Nha Trang, Vietnam, as one of nine children.
 Nguyen and her family escaped Vietnam on a small fishing boat when she was four years old.
-Her family then settled in various refugee camps in the Philippines until a Lutheran church sponsored them to Scottsdale, Arizona.
+Her family then settled in a refugee camp in Bataan, Philippines until a Lutheran church sponsored them to Scottsdale, Arizona.
 Her father worked as a janitor, receiving a stipend of only $500 a month to support his wife and children.
-Eventually, he moved his family to Modesto, California, in search of employment for his family in the Central Valley.
+Eventually, he moved his family to Modesto, California, in search of employment for his family in Patterson.
 Nguyen worked in the fields alongside her parents as a teenager.
-She is one of nine siblings.
+She obtained US citizenship after her 18th birthday, choosing the first name Madison after the character portrayed by Daryl Hannah in the 1984 movie Splash.

-Nguyen received her Bachelor of Arts in History from the University of California, Santa Cruz.
+In 1997, Nguyen received her Bachelor of Arts in History from the University of California, Santa Cruz.
 She received a master's degree from the University of Chicago.
 She returned to California in 2000 to pursue a Ph.D. in sociology at UC Santa Cruz.

 Political career

 School board

 Nguyen began to become more involved in politics in 2001, while working as a sociology instructor at De Anza College; inspired by MTV's "Rock the Vote" campaign, she and members of the Vietnamese community organised a voter drive in which nearly 5,000 new voters registered to vote for the first time.
 She followed that up with a run for a position on the Franklin-McKinley School District Board of Education, hoping that her election would encourage Vietnamese Americans to get more involved in local politics.
 Her win made her one of the first two school board officials of Vietnamese descent in the United States.
-The other, elected around the same time, was Lan Nguyen of Garden Grove, a city in southern California's Orange County.
+The other, elected around the same time, was Lan Nguyen of Garden Grove.
 However, it was Nguyen's organisation of protests in support of Bich Cau Thi Tran, a Vietnamese woman shot to death by a San Jose police constable that brought her to the forefront of people's minds in the Vietnamese American community.
 Nguyen, who felt the incident was being ignored by the public and the media, organised a rally to which nearly 300 people showed up.